For an overview of the pathways through the curriculum, please see our information page here.

 In each rotation students will be provided with the ‘Key point indicators’ that they must reach to be ‘On’ or ‘Above’ target.

 At GCSE students will be assessed on the grade criteria from the exam board.

 Controlled Assessment – 60%

-During the two year course in years 10 and 11 students will learn techniques and processes based on a theme and/or artists.
-They will have guided starting points but independent work and research is encouraged for students to develop a personal style.
+During the course at KS4 students will learn techniques and processes based on a theme and/or artists.
+They will have guided starting points but independent work and research is encouraged for students to develop a personal style and response.